MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 The opposite of the "She'll be right".

 Arming the developer and tester with all the information they could possibly want.
-This often occurs when someone writes a func spec in Given, When, Then syntax and places it into the Jira card to be agile.
+This often occurs when someone writes a functional specification in Given, When, Then syntax and places it into the Jira card to be agile.

 Given, When, Then, And Then......And Then And Then And Then